Season: 1 (The Sonny & Cher Show)

 Cover of Mac Davis (1972)

 I love this song.
-Cher is wearing a green gown and Sonny is wearing a green suit and shirt matches Cher’s dress.
-(Thank you Jay for giving these outfit description a go).
+Cher is wearing a green gown and Sonny is wearing a green suit with a lime green shirt that matches Cher’s Grecian dress (and she has a Grecian curly wig).
+Cher also wears big gold swinging earrings.
 Sonny makes this kinda creepy though.
 The version Cher did with Mac Davis was better.

 Cher Solo: “Bang, Bang (My Baby Shot Me Down)” (Audio Only)